ShaunFerris/Coding-Note-Taking/Project Notes/Project Notes - Conference Site with Registration System.md

 ## Notes for individual routes

 ### Home page
 Banner at the top with background image - using stock image from unsplash for now pending client feedback.
+Built this out into a reusable hero component that takes a bg-image and potentially two buttons for linking.
+Planning to resuse this component on multiple pages as the flashy intro to the content.

 ### Location page
 Will likely implement a slideshow component to display publicity images of the venue.
 Could do this using framer motion for the transition animations the same way that I did on the about page of the gallery site project.
 This would necessitate another dependancy but I think it would still be manageable.